Camarones a la Diabla (Mexican Deviled Shrimp)

 Frequently Asked Questions

-Can I make camarones a la diabla ahead of time?
+Can I make Camarones a la Diabla ahead of time?

-Shrimp is best when freshly cooked, but you can make the diabla sauce in advance.
-Itโ€™ll keep for up to 5 days in the fridge or 6 months in the freezer.
+Shrimp is best fresh, but the diabla sauce can be made up to 5 days in advance and stored in the refrigerator.

 More Mexican Shrimp Recipes